primaza/primaza/docs/book/src/introduction.md

 ### The Solution

-- Separated logical environments that can span across different kubernetes clusters
+- Separated logical environments that can span <!-- vale off -->across<!-- vale on --> different Kubernetes clusters
 - An automatically collated Catalog that appropriately exposes available Services to Applications
 - Leverages industry best practices to securely deliver service endpoint data to applications
 - A platform that enables hybrid cloud services consumption in a portable, secured and scalable way